vogechri/CustomNetworkLayers/README.md

    __uniqueIds__ in TVInpaintFista.h to a different value) one can have more layers.
 2. The folder 'cudaTGV' contains the TGV version of the optimization layer used in the ACCV paper.
+3. The folder QuadFitting holds a version of our quadratic fitting procedure through which we can backpropagate through.
+That code was also used in our ACCV paper.
+4. The folder cudaMedian implements a weighted median Layer.
+Ie. we can learn the weights of a weighted median Filter.
+Such a filter is used in popular optical flow methods, eg. in Sun et al. 'Secrets of Optical Flow Estimation and Their Principles' method.
+Here we ahve a learnable version of that filter (ie. we can learn the weights).